sumankhan-android-lover/Example-Flutter/README.md

 # flutter_all_in_one

 A new Flutter project.
 I'm learning flutter.
-This file are same of code.

 ## Getting Started

 This project is a starting point for a Flutter application.